 Accessibility services

-The accessibility service is a free service to support OP students who identify as having a disability that will impact on their ability to participate in learning.
+The Accessibility Service is a free service to support Otago Polytechnic/Te Pūkenga students who identify as neurodiverse, as having a physical impairment, or have an injury or medical condition that is impacting upon their ability to participate in learning.
 Our aim is to support you to succeed.

 How can we help you?